SamuraiSigma/speech-to-text/README.md

        $ git clone https://github.com/SamuraiSigma/color-clutter

-2. After building *Godot*, run it with the directory created in the last step as the `-path` argument.
+2. After building Godot, run it with the directory created in the last step as the `-path` argument.

        $ ./bin/godot*tools* -path <color_clutter_directory>